ietf-gitwg/using-github/draft-ietf-git-using-github.md

 as they see fit.

 More mature documents require not only consensus, but consensus about specific text.
-All substantive changes to documents that have passed WGLC MUST be proposed as pull requests, discussed on the mailing list, and have chairs explicitly confirm consensus.
+All substantive changes to documents that have passed WGLC SHOULD be proposed as pull requests, and MUST be discussed on the mailing list, and MUST have chairs explicitly confirm consensus.
 Chairs MAY institute this stricter process prior to WGLC.

 Note: